-Not every client looking for décor advice lives in a permanent space.
-You might have some clients who plan to live in their home for the next 20 years and they’ll be interested in long term décor projects.
+Not every client looking for interior decorating advice lives in a permanent space.
+You might have some clients who plan to live in their home for the next 20 years and they’ll be interested in long term decor and renovation projects.
 Occasionally, however, you might have clients who want décor advice for spaces that they won’t live in for very long.

 Thinking of short-term décor solutions is a unique challenge.
 Clients aren’t often willing to pay high prices for décor in a place they’ll only be in temporarily.
 They also won’t be keen on designs that are permanent, since many temporary living situations require you to reverse the changes you’ve made.
 Even so, decorating is an important part of settling into any home, no matter how short a time.